We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 - we receive a small fee for referring customers to our Gas and Boiler Care provider

 - we receive commission on the provision of buildings, home contents and landlords insurance.
 For buildings and landlords insurance, the commission is 15.2%.
 For optional contents insurance, it's 16%.
-Full details are on your insurance schedules.
+Full details are on your insurance schedules which you receive annually.

 Notice of changes to fees and charges